simonw/llm/docs/other-models.md

 (other-models)=
 # Other models

 LLM supports OpenAI models by default.
-You can install {ref}`plugins` to add support for other models.
-You can also add additional OpenAI-compatible models {ref}`using a configuration file <openai-extra-models>`.
+You can install {ref}`plugins <plugins>` to add support for other models.
+You can also add additional OpenAI-API-compatible models {ref}`using a configuration file <openai-extra-models>`.

 ## Installing and using a local model